Wluper/matilda/README.md

 You will need to have Python 3.6 or above installed on your machine for the server to run.

-On top of that MATILDA is also relying on a mongoDB database, either online or local.
+MATILDA is also relying on a mongoDB database, either online or local.
-In case of a online database you will need to set the database address in configuration/conf.json
+If you are using an online database you will need to set the database address in configuration/conf.json

 ### Installing a MongoDB local database